Latinos make up record 17% of Florida registered voters in 2020

 Hispanics account for 58% of all registered voters in Miami-Dade County, the largest share of any Florida county.
 Roughly half (48%) of registered voters in Osceola County are Hispanic, the second largest share in the state.

-Twelve other counties also exceeded the statewide growth rate in Latino voter registrations from 2016 to 2020.
-They include Lake (+40%), Pasco (+39%), Marion (+34%), Lee (+30%), St. Lucie (+29%), Duval (+27%), Volusia (+25%) and Seminole counties (+25%).
-Overall, these 13 counties with large registered voter populations grew faster than the state average, accounting for roughly 40% of the state’s increase in Latino registered voters since 2016.
+Fourteen other counties also exceeded the statewide growth rate in Latino voter registrations from 2016 to 2020.
+They include Lake (+49%), Pasco (+47%), Manatee (+43%), Marion (+41%) and Lee (+40%) counties.
+Overall, these 15 counties with large Latino registered voter populations grew faster than the state average, accounting for roughly 41% of the state’s increase in Latino registered voters since 2016.
 Many of these counties are in Central Florida, where Puerto Ricans make up the largest Latino origin population, according to a Pew Research Center analysis of U.S. Census Bureau data.

 Cubans remain the largest Hispanic origin group electorate